rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks for indentation that doesn't use the specified number of spaces.
+This cop checks for indentation that doesn't use the specified number of spaces.

 See also the IndentationConsistency cop which is the companion to this